-The safety and efficacy of dexmedetomidine for sedation of non-intubated patients prior to and/or during surgical and diagnostic procedures was evaluated in two randomised, double-blind, placebo-controlled multicentre clinical trials.
+The safety and efficacy of dexmedetomidine for sedation of non-intubated patients prior to and/or during surgical and other procedures was evaluated in two randomized, double-blind, placebo-controlled multicenter clinical trials.
+Study 1 evaluated the sedative properties of dexmedetomidine in patients having a variety of elective surgeries/procedures performed under monitored anaesthesia care.
+Study 2 evaluated dexmedetomidine in patients undergoing awake fiberoptic intubation prior to a surgical or diagnostic procedure.